 - Halloween BINGO

-Tip: Check out our Classroom Party Guide with 10 fun craft and game ideas for Halloween and Fall celebrations.
+Tip: Check out our Classroom Party Guide with great ideas from FamilyFun Magazine and SignUp.com.

 Stories about pumpkins, spiders and witches are sure to please.
 Ask your children's librarian to recommend spooky tales that are age-appropriate.